 Child safety lock: No

 Error codes for diagnosing problems: No (no display screen)

 Warranty: 2 year limited warranty on all Hestan Cue products (induction burner and cookware).

-What Is the Latest Version of Hestan Cue?
+The Latest Version of Hestan Cue

 The induction cooktop hasn't changed since it was introduced in 2017.
 The cookware has been updated once, and the app is updated frequently.